 Our solutions can be installed either as Cloud or as a local On-Prem.
 The benefit of the cloud is often more secure, scalable, future proof and much faster implementation.
 We have significant experience within cloud for the Nordic healthcare, including the many questions and concerns about privacy and data protection.
 Before you decide on one or the other, then we recommend you to take an initial discussion with us.

 Our solutions are running in more than 1,000 sites across the world, including several in the Nordics.
 We have a vast experience of handling large scale implementation, across multiple sites and various legacy systems.
 We recommend involving your IT department very early in your procurement considerations, to de-mystify the task and create an aligned project plan.

-We often come across hospitals who develops own AI solutions, especially at university hospitals, which is important to build knowledge about how AI works and the opportunities it will bring.
-However, very seldom these solutions can be used in clinical operation, especially not with the new Medical Device Regulative (MDR).
-MDR clearly says that own solutions also should be regulatory approved or get a section 5.5 exceptions.
+We often come across university hospitals who develops own AI solutions, which is great to build knowledge about how AI works and the opportunities it can bring.
+However, with the new Medical Device Regulation (MDR), all such home-grown solutions must be fully regulatory certified or alternative get a section 5.5 exceptions.
+Such an exception will only be valid for own legal entity and can only be granted if no commercial alternative is available.
 Failure to comply places clear responsibility for any patient harm with the local user and management.